 Understand your bonuses.
 Some boat, bus, and other non-train rides — called “bonuses” — are either covered or discounted with any rail pass that covers the appropriate country.
 A bonus trip is no different from a train trip: To use your flexipass to cover the cost of a bonus boat or bus, you must fill in a travel day on your pass (and you can take as many trips, whether train or non-train, in one travel day as you can squeeze in).
 These include German Rhine boats, Swiss lake boats and Italy–Greece ferry crossings.
 Trips offered only at a discount (rather than those that are completely covered by the pass) usually don’t cost you a flexipass travel day, but you must use the discount within your pass’s validity period.

 With careful juggling, a shorter pass can cover a longer trip.
 For example, if you’re on a one-month trip, you don’t necessarily need a one-month pass.
 You may be able to get by with a 21-day continuous pass by starting and/or ending your trip in a city where you’d like to stay for several days or in a country not covered by your pass.
-On, say, a one-month London–Vienna trip, you could spend a few days in London, take the Eurostar train to Paris (which isn’t covered by rail passes), sightsee in Paris for several days, then validate your pass when you leave Paris.
+On, say, a one-month London–Vienna trip, you could spend a few days in London, take the Eurostar train to Paris (which isn’t covered by rail passes), sightsee in Paris for several days, then activate your pass when you leave Paris.
 Plan for your pass to expire in Vienna, where you can easily spend a few days without the use of a rail pass.

 It can make sense to buy a longer pass for a shorter trip.
 One long, expensive train ride at the end of a 25-day trip can justify jumping from a 21-consecutive-day rail pass to a one-month pass.